 This is the traditional hole-to-hole method of caning the seats and backs of chairs.
 Pricing is determined by counting each hole in the frame of the chair.
 As a general rule, hand-caned chairs cannot be converted to use pressed cane or visa versa.

 An easier to install alternative to hand caning.
 This method of caning uses machine-woven sheets of caning material that are pressed in place using spline.
 As a general rule, hand-caned chairs cannot be converted to use pressed cane or visa versa.

-Traditionally woven using natural rush, this method of weaving is distinguished by its use of a round, paper material and the distinctive triangular shapes it creates.
+Traditionally woven using natural rush, this method of weaving is distinguished by its use of a round, paper or natural rush material and the distinctive triangular shapes it creates.

 Most often found on modern Scandinavian furniture, this method of weaving uses a 3 ply rope-like material and L-shaped nails.

 The vast majority of chairs will fall under the categories above.
 However, I have experience with other, less common techniques, materials, and patterns as well.
 I've completed various binding cane weaves (Herringbone, Checkerboard) as well as the "Daisy-and-Button," "Daisy," and "Spider Weave" caning patterns.
 Let's discuss what you have!

 No two chairs I have ever worked on have been the same.
 On occasion, I have encountered situations where more time and repairs than normal are required (such as hidden damage or shortcuts taken by previous weavers).
 For this reason, I have found it best to quote projects after I have seen them.

 For a free quote, simply send me a photo of your project via text or email (with number of holes or dimensions if possible!).